 presented by Renae Ouillette, Lakeville Area Schools, Minnesota

 Some experts estimate that 15% of you financial success comes from your skills and knowledge, while 85% comes from your ability to connect with other people and engender trust and respect.
 In this video, Renae identifies the 5 keys to good communication, which will help you become a successful leader in your school environment.

-• MASA Presents: Retirement Straight
+• MASA Presents: Retirement Straight Talk

 presented by Dr. Don Draayer, Retired Superintendent, Minnesota